1912 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1912 Penny Value By Variety

-Values among 1912 penny types vary dramaticallyโsome trade for mere cents, while others command thousands.
-Grading plays a decisive role, distinguishing everyday pieces from true collectibles and highlighting how subtle differences can carry significant financial weight.
+Values among 1912 penny types vary dramatically — some trade for a few cents, while others command thousands.
+Grading plays a decisive role, separating everyday pocket change from true collectibles.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.